krasimir/forket/README.md

 | Server actions | ✅ |
 | `useActionState`, `useTransition` | ✅ |
 | Passing live-promise from server to client | ✅ |

+## Caveats

+I'm quite happy with the result so far.
+The libarry is supporting almost everything that is listed into the official docs.
+However, to make all this work at a decent level I had to make some compromises.
+Here's the list:

+* You can’t have nester client boundaries or in other words nested islands.
+* There is an additional `div` with `display: content` for the root client components.
+So, no effect on your layout but there may be problems with some CSS selectors.
+* The server’s entry point also need to be processed by Forket.
+This means that it needs to be inside the `src` directory.
+Usually that's the case but who knows.
+* There must be at least one file in the root directory with “use client” directive.
+Forket need to inject some client-side utilities in order to operate.
+* The client entry points (the components that have “use client” need to default export a component)
+* Your http server should provide a parsed body in the request object.
+Or in other words “request.body”.
+Usually you have this already set up.
 ‎
 ## Examples/Templates